 • Ensure that key information and calls‑to‑action are prominently displayed and easy to find.

-• Optimize your website for mobile devices to cater to the increasing number of mobile users.
+• Optimize your website for mobile devices with tools such as mobile optimization software to cater to the increasing number of mobile users.

 A strong value proposition is essential in convincing visitors that your product or service is worth their time and money.
 If your website fails to articulate a clear and compelling value proposition, visitors may feel uncertain or uninterested.
 To address this issue: